pm25/simpleplain/README.md

 ## Preview

-See how 🥪 SimplePlain looks in both light and dark themes:
+See how ✨Showlit looks in both light and dark themes:

 ### ☀️ Light Mode